 |N 48°59' W 123°45'|

-Living moths of the west coast
+Living moths of Vancouver Island

 Coffin Point lies in Stuart Channel at the mouth of Ladysmith Harbour on Vancouver Island (B.C., Canada).
 Coffin Point and Coffin Island are so called for the traditional funerary practices of the local native tribe (the Stz'uminus First Nation).
+Many of the small rocky islets scattered through the Gulf Islands are still used for traditional burials even today by members of the local First Nations.

 There are some 2800+ species of moth to be found in the province.
-To date I have posted somewhere in the neighbourhood of 400 identified species (although some IDs are more certain than others).
+To date I have posted here somewhere in the neighbourhood of 400 identified species (although some IDs are more certain than others).

 There are the occasional update, but generally the taxonomy follows Pohl et al; 2018: Annotated checklist of the moths and butterflies of Canada and Alaska.